Ahold struggles to pass on food costs to shoppers

-LONDON Dutch grocer Ahold AHLN.AS is expected to post an 11 percent fall in second-quarter profit on Thursday as it struggles to pass on the rising cost of food to cash-strapped shoppers.
+LONDON Aug 25 Dutch grocer Ahold is expected to post an 11 percent fall in second-quarter profit on Thursday as it struggles to pass on the rising cost of food to cash-strapped shoppers.

 The group, which runs Dutch market leader Albert Heijn but makes more than half of its sales in the United States, will report an underlying operating profit of 309 million euros, according to a Reuters poll of analysts.